HIPERFIT/hiperfit.github.com/index.md

 <div class="row-fluid">
   <div class="span4">
     <h4>The Research Setup</h4>
-    <p>HIPERFIT is an acronym for High Performance Computing in Financial IT.
+    <p>HIPERFIT is an acronym for Functional High-Performance Computing for Financial IT.
     The center gathers research in different communities: mathematical finance, programming languages, high-performance systems, and application experts from the financial sector.